 When you visit us for diagnosis and treatment, we rely on an effective variety of surgical and nonsurgical pain relief treatments to improve joint health, range of motion and quality of life.
 Surgery is always considered a last and final option when we develop your personalized pain management program.

-In addition to non-surgical therapies including steroid injections, orthopedic care and platelet rich plasma (PRP) injections, we also offer minimally invasive spine surgery for relief of spinal joint pain caused by degenerative conditions and spinal cord stimulators that safely block pain signals from reaching your brain.
+In addition to non-surgical therapies including steroid injections, orthopedic care and other pain injections, we also offer minimally invasive spine surgery for relief of spinal joint pain caused by degenerative conditions and spinal cord stimulators that safely block pain signals from reaching your brain.